tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print( bricks[0][0][1] ) # displays #FF0000
 {% endhighlight %}

-Now, you must complete the task, as per the result below.
-Bricks with a hit-count of `2` have an additional shine effect.
+Now, you must complete the task as per the result below.
+Bricks with a hit-count of `2` have a shine effect.

 <figure>
   <img src="{{ site.url }}/img/pitl05/lists-breakout-result.png" />
-  <figcaption>The three centre bricks have a shine.</figcaption>
+  <figcaption>The correctly completed task.
+Note that the three centre bricks have a shine.</figcaption>
 </figure>

-As mentioned already, you will need employ a nested loop.
+As mentioned already, you will need to employ a nested loop.
 If you are stumped, perhaps these few lines will get you going?

 {% highlight py %}
 for row,bricks in enumerate(bricks):